Craigzyc/mysqlsyncr/README.md

 - `dump`: Dumps the database structure to files.
 - `compare`: Compares the database structure with JSON dumps (dry run).
 - `update`: Updates the database structure based on JSON dumps.
+- `ui`: Opens a web-based database browser in your default system browser.

 ### Configuration Options